AnthonyPAlicea/Bootout/README.md

-Bootout 0.0.2
+Bootout 0.0.3
 =============

 A collection of Knockout bindings for Bootstrap Icons, Bootstrap Progress Bars, and Bootstrap's 13 jQuery plugins.

-Note these should be used as a replacement for bootstrap's data- javascript apis.
-The bindings and the data- apis will collide in behavior.
+NOTE 1: These bindings should be used as a replacement for bootstrap's data- javascript apis.
+The bindings and the data- apis will collide in behavior and should not be used on the same element.

+NOTE 2: The github contains a 'default.html' file which contains in-progress usage examples.
+Documentation will be forthcoming when initial version of all bindings are complete.

+NOTE 3: This is not a pure bootstrap JS wrapper.
+Some of bootstrap's JS methods cause some difficulty in designing a binding handler, and so in those cases bootstrap's functionality was mimicked in a way that allows it to be stateful.

 Bindings currently available for the following plugins and components:

 <strong>jQuery Plugins</strong>

 -Modal

+-Tooltip

 -Alert